• 03 9439 0777

 Kittens and adult cats require an initial course of 3 injections given 2-4 weeks apart.
 They may be given at the same time as F3 vaccinations.
 An annual vaccination booster is required to maintain adequate immunity.

-Cylap RCD vaccination protects our rabbits against Rabbit Calicivirus Disease, or Viral Haemorrhagic Disease.
+Vaccination protects your rabbit against the often-fatal Rabbit Calicivirus Disease, or Viral Haemorrhagic Disease.

-Young rabbits usually require a course of 2 injections given 4-6 weeks apart, beginning at 6-8 weeks of age.
+We recommend young rabbits receive a course of 2 injections given 4-6 weeks apart, beginning at 6-8 weeks of age.

 Please note that there is currently no vaccine available in Australia to protect against rabbit Myxomatosis.